-To support the students themselves regulate their own behaviour and to help them respond to situations rather than react, each student completes a Wellbeing Action Plan (Annex XII) at the start of the academic year.
-This can be reviewed with the tutor at any point either as a proactive measure or as a response to a particular incident.
+To support the students themselves regulate their own behaviour and to help them respond to situations rather than react, each student can complete a Wellbeing Action Plan (Annex XII).
+This can then be reviewed with the tutor at any point either as a proactive measure or as a response to a particular incident.